About the Committee

-The Women’s Committee of The Philadelphia Museum of Art was founded in 1883 by Elizabeth Duane Gillespie, a great-granddaughter of Benjamin Franklin.
-Mrs. Gillespie was a notable Philadelphian in her own right who organized many philanthropic endeavors including the Women’s Pavilion at the 1876 Centennial Exhibition.
-The present Women’s Committee continues that tradition of community service as an independently chartered volunteer organization dedicated to supporting the Museum.
+The Associate Committee of Women of the Pennsylvania Museum and School of Industrial Art was formed in 1883 by 27 women including Elizabeth Duane Gillespie, a great-granddaughter of Benjamin Franklin.
+Mrs. Gillespie was a notable Philadelphian who organized many philanthropic endeavors including the Women’s Pavilion at the 1876 Centennial Exhibition.
+In 1938, the museum’s name was changed to the Philadelphia Museum of Art.

 In 1961, the committee updated its name to The Women’s Committee of the Philadelphia Museum of Art and continues the tradition of community service as an independently chartered 501c3 corporation dedicated to supporting the mission of the museum.

 Today’s committee has 45 active members and 26 sustaining members who produce events such as the annual nationally acclaimed Philadelphia Museum of Art Contemporary Craft Show, as well as The Philadelphia Show: Antiques, Art, Design organized in partnership with the museum.